Cost-efficiency in Incomplete Markets: Introduction

 The paper is organized as follows.
-In Section~\ref{S2}, we set the playground, lay out the toys and define the rules of the game.
-Besides revisiting the general market set and facts about convex order and convex hulls, we discuss preference functionals in detail.
+In Section~\ref{S2}, we set the playground, lay out the toys, and define the rules of the game.
+Besides revisiting the general market setup and facts about convex order and convex hulls, we discuss preference functionals in detail.
 In particular, we introduce the notion of a diversification-loving preference functional that is key for the further analysis and discuss its relation to other, well-known properties of functionals.
 The standing assumptions for the rest of the paper are spelled out at the end.
 Section~\ref{S3} extends the notion of cost-efficiency to incomplete markets by relaxing it in convex order (resp.\ convex hulls more generally) and introduces the new notion of perfect cost-efficiency (cost-efficiency while retaining the target distribution) that is crucial for all further results.
-The first major finding, namely that portfolio optimizers for diversification-loving, law-invariant, increasing and upper semicontinuous preference functionals are perfectly cost-efficient, is given in Theorem~\ref{theo1}.
+The first major finding, namely that portfolio optimizers for diversification-loving, increasing and upper semicontinuous preference functionals are perfectly cost-efficient, is given in Theorem~\ref{theo1}.
 Section~\ref{relat} provides then an explicit construction of an optimizer to the cost-efficiency problem based on a detailed analysis of related minimax/saddle-point problems.
-Section~\ref{app} shows that under mild regularity assumptions all perfectly cost-efficient payoffs can be rationalized, i.e., are the optimizers to classical expected utility maximization problem.
-In fact, the relevant Theorem~\ref{thD2} provides a general equivalence statement for many of the notions considered in this paper.
-Several examples and counterexamples are discussed in Section~\ref{S4}, illustrating our results, showing their limitations and the sharpness of the key assumptions.
-In particular, we discuss an example of a 3-states financial market in which we are able to recover and illustrate all key results of the paper.
-Section~\ref{S7} concludes, while several appendices provide further context and detailed calculations for the examples presented.
+Section~\ref{app} shows that under mild regularity assumptions all perfectly cost-efficient payoffs can be rationalized, i.e., are the optimizers to classical expected utility maximization problems.
+In fact, Theorem~\ref{thD2} provides a general equivalence statement for many of the notions considered in this paper.
+Section~\ref{S7} concludes.